 Doesn’t Nicola rock!

 Nicola makes up one half of www.cornishcelebrants.co.uk, with her business partner Denise Whitehair.
-If you’re getting married and you fancy a Cornish celebration, make sure to check them out.
+If you’re getting married and you fancy a Cornish celebration, make sure to get in touch with them here.